ImY0mu/smmo-wiki-resources/en/community/discussion-boards.md

 **Roleplay** is as it says, for roleplaying.

-**Games and Competitions** is where players may host their own games, raffles and giveaways.
+**Games and Competitions** is where players may host their own games and giveaways.